Chun Doo-hwan: Investigations, trials, and prison sentences of Chun and Roh

-After Kim Young-sam's inauguration as President of South Korea in 1993, Kim declared that Chun Doo-hwan and Roh Tae-woo had stolen 400 billion won (nearly $370 million) from the South Korean people, and he would conduct internal investigations to prove this.
+After Kim Young-sam's inauguration as President of South Korea in 1993, Kim declared that Chun and Roh had stolen 400 billion won (nearly $370 million) from the South Korean people, and he would conduct internal investigations to prove this.

-On 16 November 1995, the citizens’ demands were growing louder about the 12 December 1979 military coup and the bloody 5–18 Gwangju Democratization Movement incident, so Kim Young-sam announced the beginning of a movement to enact retroactive legislation, naming the bill Special Act on 5–18 Democratization Movement.
+On 16 November 1995, the citizens' demands were growing louder about the 12 December 1979 military coup and the Gwangju Uprising, so Kim announced the beginning of a movement to enact retroactive legislation, naming the bill Special Act on 5–18 Democratization Movement.
 As soon as the Constitutional Court declared Chun's actions unconstitutional, the prosecutors began a reinvestigation.
 On 3 December 1995, Chun and 16 others were arrested on charges of conspiracy and insurrection.
 At the same time, an investigation into the corruption of their presidencies was begun.

 In March 1996, their public trial began.
 On 26 August, the Seoul District Court issued a death sentence.
 On 16 December 1996, the Seoul High Court issued a sentence of life imprisonment and a fine in the amount of ₩220 billion.
 On 17 April 1997, the judgment was finalized in the Supreme Court.
 Chun was officially convicted of leading an insurrection, conspiracy to commit insurrection, taking part in an insurrection, illegal troop movement orders, dereliction of duty during martial law, murder of superior officers, attempted murder of superior officers, murder of subordinate troops, leading a rebellion, conspiracy to commit rebellion, taking part in a rebellion, and murder for the purpose of rebellion, as well as assorted crimes relating to bribery.

 After his sentence was finalized, Chun began serving his prison sentence.
-On 22 December 1997, Chun's life imprisonment sentence was commuted by President Kim Young-sam, on the advice of incoming President Kim Dae-jung.
-Chun was still required to pay his massive fine, but at that point, he had only paid ₩53.3 billion, not quite a fourth of the total fine amount.
+On 22 December 1997, Chun's life imprisonment sentence was commuted by Kim, on the advice of incoming President Kim Dae-jung.
+Chun was still required to pay his fine, but at that point, he had only paid ₩53.3 billion, not quite a fourth of the total fine amount.
 Chun made a relatively famous quote, saying, "I have only ₩290,000 to my name."
 The remaining ₩167.2 billion was never collected.

 Later life (1998–2021)

 Revocation of related military awards

-According to the "May 18th Special Legislation", all medals awarded for the military intervention during the Gwangju Democratization Movement were revoked and ordered to be returned to the government.
+According to the "May 18th Special Legislation", all medals awarded for the military intervention during the Gwangju Uprising were revoked and ordered to be returned to the government.
 There are still nine medals that have not been returned to the government.